We are former city folk on a bold adventure!

 We are growing and raising our own organic food using permaculture and other ecological methods that we learned when we volunteered on farms around the world.
 With the help of our family, partners and many volunteers, we are building sustainable vegetable gardens and food forests, growing field crops and raising bees, chickens and goats.

 We believe in the “feet on farm” philosophy and encourage visitors to get closer to nature by visiting our gardens and animals, walking the property, and taking part in our programs.
-Whether it's buying a dozen of our famous Northumberland Style Bagels, a bottle of HOLY Habenero Hot Sauce, Foragers Farms fresh greens or Randees Bees Honey at one of our weekly markets; enjoying a pizza from our wood-fired outdoor oven or participating in one of our many homesteading classes and workshops, our desire is to bring people closer to the land, develop an appreciation for healthy food and enjoy a wonderful day in the country.
+Stop in and visit our weekly farmers market to buy our famous Northumberland Style Bagels, a bottle of HOLY Habenero Hot Sauce, Foragers Farms fresh greens or Randees Bees Honey.
+Book a tour of the farm or plan a customized retreat for your group of friends or work colleagues, enjoy a pizza from our wood-fired outdoor oven while listening to a concert under the stars, sign-up for one of our cooking and filmmaking classes, or join our vegetable garden cooperative.
+Our desire is to bring people closer to the land, develop an appreciation for healthy food and enjoy a wonderful day in the country.

 Who we are